joelouthan/theologic.us/content/posts/5-home-devos-mark/2018-08-29-devotions-mark-111-11-so-that-we-might-live.md

 ---
-title: 'Mark 11:1-11 So That We Might Live'
+title: "Mark 11:1-11 So That We Might Live'"
 author: Joseph Louthan
 type: post
 date: 2018-08-29